Updated on October 31, 4 p.m. (GMT+8): Added TI12 winner.

 On top of taking home the lion’s share of the massive tournament prize pool, the team that wins TI will also have their names and handles engraved on the Aegis of Champions.

 VIEW PRICE: Dota 2: Pudge Funko Pop!
 Figure

 We’ve listed down all TI winners over the years to show how much the tournament’s prize money has grown.
 Valve and the community have consistently worked to increase the total prize pool in each successive tournament.

 The International is Valve’s annual Dota 2 world championship tournament where the best Dota 2 teams battle it out for the title and one of the biggest prize pools in all of esports.

-This year’s TI10 boasts a whopping US$40,018,195 prize pool, where the winner will take home US$18,208,300.
-TI is the tournament every professional Dota 2 player hopes to win someday in their career.
+This is one of the main reasons why TI is the tournament every professional Dota 2 player hopes to win some day in their career.

 TI1 winner: Natus Vincere

 TI1 took place at GamesCom in Cologne, Germany, where CIS squad Natus Vincere won the first-ever The International in 2011 by defeating EHOME 3-1.